 Read This is the Dream by Diane Z. Shore and Jessica Alexander – summarizes in verse and magnificent paintings by James Ransome segregated America and the changes brought by activists and the resulting civil rights legislation.

-Ended by singing: This Little Light of Mine illustrated by E.B.
+Book/Song: This Little Light of Mine illustrated by E.B.
 Lewis – with hand motions

 Booktalked (some classes):